MachFrum/Day-2-Assignment-PLP-S.E/README.md

 3. Risk Management: Changes made in a branch can be reviewed and tested without affecting the main project.
 This reduces the risk of introducing bugs or breaking functionality.

 Process of Branching, Using, and Merging:

--
+A) Creating a Branch:

-Creating a Branch:
+- Command: git branch <branch_name>

-.
-Command: git branch <branch_name>
+- Purpose: To start working on a new feature or fix independently.
-.
-Purpose: To start working on a new feature or fix independently.
+- Example: git branch feature-login

-.
-Example: git branch feature-login
+B) Switching to a Branch:

-Switching to a Branch:
+- Command: git checkout <branch_name> or git switch <branch_name> (Git 2.23+)

-.
-Command: git checkout <branch_name> or git switch <branch_name> (Git 2.23+)
+- Purpose: Move to the branch where you want to make changes.
-.
-Purpose: Move to the branch where you want to make changes.
+- Example: git checkout feature-login

-.
-Example: git checkout feature-login
+C) Committing Changes:

-Committing Changes:
+- Command: git add . (to stage changes) and git commit -m "Commit message"

-.
-Command: git add . (to stage changes) and git commit -m "Commit message" .
-Purpose: Save changes to the branch's history.
+- Purpose: Save changes to the branch's history.
-.
-Example: git commit -m "Added login functionality"
+- Example: git commit -m "Added login functionality"

-Merging Branches:
+D) Merging Branches:

-.
-Command: git checkout main (switch to main branch) and git merge <branch_name>
+- Command: git checkout main (switch to main branch) and git merge <branch_name>
-.
-Purpose: Integrate changes from a branch into the main line of development.
+- Purpose: Integrate changes from a branch into the main line of development.
-.
-Example: git merge feature-login
+- Example: git merge feature-login

-Handling Merge Conflicts:
+F) Handling Merge Conflicts:

-If Git detects conflicting changes between branches, it requires manual resolution by the developer.
+- If Git detects conflicting changes between branches, it requires manual resolution by the developer.

-Deleting a Branch:
+G) Deleting a Branch:

-.
-Command: git branch -d <branch_name>
+- Command: git branch -d <branch_name>
-.
-Purpose: Remove the branch after changes are merged or no longer needed.
+- Purpose: Remove the branch after changes are merged or no longer needed.
-.
-Example: git branch -d feature-login
+- Example: git branch -d feature-login

 Q7 : Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 -